Elastic (NYSE:ESTC) Price Target Raised to $185.00 at Jefferies Financial Group

-Elastic (NYSE:ESTC) had its price objective increased by Jefferies Financial Group from $175.00 to $185.00 in a report released on Thursday, The Fly reports.
-The brokerage currently has a “buy” rating on the stock.
-Jefferies Financial Group’s price target suggests a potential upside of 40.62% from the stock’s previous close.
+Elastic (NYSE:ESTC) had its price target raised by Jefferies Financial Group from $175.00 to $185.00 in a note issued to investors on Wednesday, Benzinga reports.
+The firm currently has a “buy” rating on the stock.
+Jefferies Financial Group’s target price would suggest a potential upside of 35.82% from the stock’s current price.

-ESTC has been the topic of a number of other reports.
-DA Davidson increased their target price on Elastic from $130.00 to $150.00 and gave the stock a “buy” rating in a report on Thursday, December 3rd.
-Barclays lifted their price target on Elastic from $151.00 to $175.00 and gave the company an “overweight” rating in a research note on Monday, January 11th.
-Piper Sandler lifted their target price on Elastic from $145.00 to $165.00 and gave the company an “overweight” rating in a research report on Tuesday, January 5th.
-Canaccord Genuity increased their price target on Elastic from $145.00 to $150.00 and gave the company a “buy” rating in a research report on Thursday, December 3rd.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their price objective on shares of Elastic from $160.00 to $190.00 in a report on Wednesday, January 13th.
-Four analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company.
-The stock has an average rating of “Buy” and a consensus target price of $164.42.
+ESTC has been the subject of a number of other reports.
+Stifel Nicolaus upgraded Elastic from a “hold” rating to a “buy” rating and raised their price target for the stock from $145.00 to $180.00 in a research report on Thursday, January 14th.
+Piper Sandler raised their price target on Elastic from $145.00 to $165.00 and gave the stock an “overweight” rating in a research report on Tuesday, January 5th.
+Smith Barney Citigroup raised their price target on Elastic from $160.00 to $190.00 in a research report on Wednesday, January 13th.
+Canaccord Genuity increased their target price on Elastic from $150.00 to $175.00 and gave the stock a “buy” rating in a research note on Thursday, February 25th.
+Finally, Rosenblatt Securities started coverage on Elastic in a research note on Friday, February 26th.
+They issued a “buy” rating and a $175.00 target price on the stock.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating and fourteen have given a buy rating to the company’s stock.
+The company presently has an average rating of “Buy” and a consensus price target of $167.65.

-Several institutional investors have recently made changes to their positions in the company.
-Exchange Traded Concepts LLC boosted its position in shares of Elastic by 341.5% in the fourth quarter.
-Exchange Traded Concepts LLC now owns 181 shares of the company’s stock valued at $26,000 after acquiring an additional 140 shares during the period.
-Prime Capital Investment Advisors LLC purchased a new stake in Elastic in the 4th quarter worth approximately $30,000.
-Perigon Wealth Management LLC purchased a new position in shares of Elastic during the 4th quarter valued at $31,000.
-Huntington National Bank purchased a new position in shares of Elastic during the 4th quarter valued at $37,000.
-Finally, Valeo Financial Advisors LLC increased its holdings in shares of Elastic by 214.3% in the fourth quarter.
-Valeo Financial Advisors LLC now owns 330 shares of the company’s stock worth $48,000 after purchasing an additional 225 shares during the period.
-70.50% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds have recently modified their holdings of ESTC.
+Exchange Traded Concepts LLC boosted its position in Elastic by 341.5% during the fourth quarter.
+Exchange Traded Concepts LLC now owns 181 shares of the company’s stock valued at $26,000 after purchasing an additional 140 shares in the last quarter.
+Prime Capital Investment Advisors LLC bought a new stake in Elastic during the fourth quarter valued at about $30,000.
+Perigon Wealth Management LLC bought a new stake in Elastic during the fourth quarter valued at about $31,000.
+Huntington National Bank bought a new stake in Elastic during the fourth quarter valued at about $37,000.
+Finally, Valeo Financial Advisors LLC boosted its holdings in Elastic by 214.3% in the fourth quarter.
+Valeo Financial Advisors LLC now owns 330 shares of the company’s stock worth $48,000 after acquiring an additional 225 shares in the last quarter.
+70.50% of the stock is currently owned by institutional investors.

 Elastic Company Profile